Sleep deprivation: Driving ability

 According to a 2000 study, sleep deprivation can have some of the same hazardous effects as being drunk.
 People who drove after being awake for 17–19 hours performed worse than those with a blood alcohol level of 0.05 percent, which is the legal limit for drunk driving in most western European countries and Australia.
 Another study suggested that performance begins to degrade after 16 hours awake, and 21 hours awake was equivalent to a blood alcohol content of 0.08 percent, which is the blood alcohol limit for drunk driving in Canada, the U.S., and the U.K.

 The fatigue of drivers of goods trucks and passenger vehicles has come to the attention of authorities in many countries, where specific laws have been introduced with the aim of reducing the risk of traffic accidents due to driver fatigue.
+The right amount of sleep prepares the brain to encode added information the following day, and sleep plays a vital role in consolidating motor tasks compared to declarative memory.
 Rules concerning minimum break lengths, maximum shift lengths, and minimum time between shifts are common in the driving regulations used in different countries and regions, such as the drivers' working hours regulations in the European Union and hours of service regulations in the United States.
 The American Academy of Sleep Medicine (AASM) reports that one in every five serious motor vehicle injuries are related to driver fatigue.

 The National Sleep Foundation identifies several warning signs that a driver is dangerously fatigued.
 These include rolling down the window, turning up the radio, having trouble keeping eyes open, head-nodding, drifting out of their lane, and daydreaming.
 At particular risk are lone drivers between midnight and 6:00 a.m.

 Sleep deprivation can negatively impact overall performance and has led to major fatal accidents.
 Due largely to the February 2009 crash of Colgan Air Flight 3407, which killed 50 people and was partially attributed to pilot fatigue, the FAA reviewed its procedures to ensure that pilots are sufficiently rested.
 Air traffic controllers were under scrutiny when, in 2010, there were 10 incidents of controllers falling asleep while on shift.
 The common practice of turn-around shifts caused sleep deprivation and was a contributing factor to all air traffic control incidents.
 The FAA reviewed its practices for shift changes, and the findings showed that controllers were not well rested.
 A 2004 study also found medical residents with less than four hours of sleep a night made more than twice as many errors as the 11% of surveyed residents who slept for more than seven hours a night.